axocomm/lambda.codes/resources/pages/about/experience.md

 ### Picwell (present)

-I recently started a software engineering position at Philadelphia startup Picwell, where I will be doing feature development and DevOps for the team responsible for our Medicare plan recommendation platform.
+At Picwell, I perform feature development and help out with DevOps for our Medicare plan recommendation platform.
+This involves extensive work in Python (most notably Flask and Pandas) as well as with Chef and AWS.
+Recent endeavors include improving service deployments, automating data ingestion and processing tasks, implementing scoring and ranking algorithm changes, and integrating a Lambda-based logging solution for the API.

 ### ProTech Internet Group (present)